Hr24612/tech-assessment/Node.JS/README.md

 - The models folder contains user and customer models
 - The nodemodules folder stores all the dependencies
 - The routes folder has the api endpoints to which the client will be speaking to
-- The tests folder contains the test file that can be run by the following command `PS C:\...\Node.JS\src> npm test`
+- The tests folder contains the test file that can be run by the following command:
+  -  `PS C:\...\Node.JS\src> npm test`
-- next we have the app.js which can be run by the following command `PS C:\...\Node.JS\src> nodemon app.js`.
-I am using nodemon package because it can detect changes.
+- next we have the app.js which can be run by the following command:
+  - `PS C:\...\Node.JS\src> nodemon app.js`.
+- I am using nodemon package because it can detect changes.
   \*Next, we have the package.json, package-lock.json, two images bring used in the readme and the readme file itself.

 <br>